-Christina’s huge love and talent for intricate pastries and all things sweet has opened up an impressive career path, including roles within prestigious kitchens across Europe.
-She is currently part of the team at Hahnemanns Køkken in Copenhagen working with Trine Hahnemann to take the bakery to the next level.
-Her previous roles include the title of Pastry Chef at Mirabelle restaurant where she created delights such as their famed plum and hazelnut cream puffs, and Pastry Demi Chef de Partie at acclaimed London restaurant Murano.
+Christina’s huge love and talent for simple, flavourful baking and all things sweet has opened up an impressive career path, including roles within prestigious kitchens across Europe.
+She is currently Head Baker at Hahnemanns Køkken in Copenhagen working with Trine Hahnemann to take the bakery to the next level.
+Previously, she has held the position of Specialist Baker at Mirabelle restaurant where she created delights such as their famed plum and hazelnut cream puffs.

 As a high school student in Bogotá, Colombia, Christina had her heart set on literature, but was filled with ambition to explore many different avenues including mastering the French language, studying towards becoming a baker, photography, communication and design, and travelling extensively.
 While pursuing her French language study in London, she took on a part-time Sales Assistant role at Konditor and Cook at the Gherkin.
 It was here that she developed a deeper curiosity around baking and scored a few hours here and there with the bakers to understand how everything was made, and which ultimately brought her to the realisation that this was really what she wanted to spend the rest of her life doing.
 She soon afterwards enrolled onto the National Bakery School programme in Waterloo which ended up falling through and then leading to her discovery of Leiths.